open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Cancelling magnetic fields/Cancelling magnetic fields.md

 If both wires carry a current $I$, how far apart must their parallel sections be so that the net magnetic field at P is zero?

-In your symbolic expression, use pi to represent Ï.
+In your symbolic expression, use pi to represent π.

 ### Answer Section